Sven-I-Am/php-crud/README.md

   * Class names are shown instead of class ID in the overview and detailed view
     * still have to make the connection for the add and edit student select dropdowns
   * commit and push after today's tasks at :clock3: 3pm
+* Day 3 (:date: 08/12/2021)
+  * Since a lot of teams were missing at least one member on day 2, the deadline got pushed back by a day.
+  * Katya and Xiaoqi pulled in the latest update from the main branch and checked out the code to see if it made sense to them
+  * Since Sven already did a lot of coding for this project he decided to give the other 2 a chance to code their own pages while helping answer any questions they might have and also fixing some minor responsive style issues.
+  * By the end of day 3 the main branch holds a visually working product, although some of the functionality is still missing or broken.
+  * all pushes and merges done by :clock5: 5PM
+* Day 4 (:date: 09/12/2021)
+  * Sven fixed a minor error on the landing page and updated the readme before the start of class
+  * Plan for today:
+    * get all basic functionality in
+    * get the edge cases figured out

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete